slugger7/js-forum/Basics.md

 - `<script src="./path/to/js/file/index.js"></script>`
 - Can't be self closing
-- Recommended to add to end of body
+- Recommended to add to end of body to make sure the DOM is fully loaded
 - Components have been rendered

 ---